About the Journal

 Authorship Change

 If you require to change the authorship, including the order of the authors, during or after the review, you need to send the consent letter to the Editorial Office.
-The consent letter is available upon request.
-The change in authorship after the acceptance of the article is not entertained unless there is a valid reason or some technical mistakes.
+The Consent Letter is available upon request.
+The change in authorship after the acceptance of the article is not entertained unless there are some technical errors.
 The Chief Editor will make the final decision in such cases.

 Sources of Support